jabunce/bunce-2018-cross-cultural-competence/README.md

 # bunce-2018-cross-cultural-competence
-materials relating to the 2018 manuscript on cross-cultural competence among Matsigenka and Mestizos
+files relating to the 2018 manuscript:
+Field experimental evidence for two paths to cross-cultural competence